 Post-secondary institutions can be found in every region of the state and many offer degrees in industrial and manufacturing engineering.
 New Mexico State University offers a joint Bachelor of Science/MBA program.
 The University of New Mexico offers graduate studies in manufacturing engineering, and New Mexico Tech offers a Master of Science in mechanical engineering.

 Abundant natural resources support very competitive natural gas and electric power costs.
-New Mexico is the 6th largest net energy supplier to the nation.
-In 2014 New Mexico industrial electric rates were about 22% lower than the national average, one of the lowest in the Southwest.
+New Mexico is the 8th largest net energy supplier to the nation.
+In 2017 New Mexico industrial electric rates were about 9% lower than the national average.
 (Source: www.eia.gov)